lozeki/final-project/1-bash-git-and-github.md

    $ git commit -m "Create the repo for final project"

-7. Connect your repo to github ( you can copy the remote repository URL from your github setup page).
+7. Connect your repository to github ( you can copy the remote repository URL from your github setup page).

    $ git remote add origin https://github.com/lozeki/final-project.git